tasbiha11/soduku_graph_project/README.md

-# Sudoku Solver using Graph Coloring
+# Sudoku Solver using Graph Coloring a project for Discrete Mathematics Course 2019

 A comprehensive implementation of Sudoku solving algorithms using graph theory and constraint satisfaction techniques.
 This project demonstrates how Sudoku can be modeled as a graph coloring problem and solved using various algorithms.